 Tax payers doing intra Community transactions (i.e., intra Community supplies of goods, intra Community supplies of services and triangular transactions) must also file the recapitulative statement (form 349).
 This statement, must normally be submitted monthly, although a quarterly or even annually reporting scheme do exist for small business.

 In case a tax payer carries out intra Community supplies or acquisitions of goods,he must also file the “Intrastat“.
 The Intrastat is a statistical statement which must be filed monthly, during the first 12 days of the following month.
-However, for 2014 there is an exemption threshold of EUR 250,000.
+For 2018 there is an exemption threshold of EUR 400,000.
 So if the tax payer did not carried out expeditions or acquisitions exceeding EUR 250,000 the previous year it is exempted from this statistical obligation, unless it reaches said amount during the current year.

 Regarding Corporate Income Tax it must be filed within the first 25 days of the six months period following the year-end.
-So for companies whose fiscal year is the calendar year (99 % of the total), the CIT must be filed between the 1st, and the 25th of July of the following year.
-For instance, the CIT return corresponding to the 2014 fiscal year will be due by the 25 of July of 2015.
+So for companies whose fiscal year is the calendar year (99 % of the total), Corporation Tax must be filed between the 1st, and the 25th of July of the following year.
+For instance, the Corporations Tax return corresponding to the 2017 fiscal year will be due by the 25 of July of 2018.

 Financial reporting and other accounting obligations